 There’s one problem with this, though.
-Sometimes it’s very obvious who the best players are, and despite their often high price, they will be picked by a lot of teams.
+Sometimes it’s very obvious who the best picks are, and despite their often high price, they will be picked by a lot of teams.

 Generally, these players cannot be ignored.
-If you don’t pick all of the likes of De Bruyne, Fernandes and Salah, it’s unlikely you’ll be able to keep pace with the leaders of your respective leagues.
+If you avoid the likes of De Bruyne, Fernandes and Salah, it’s unlikely you’ll be able to keep pace with the leaders of your respective leagues.

-However, there will be times when you’ll intentionally need to go against the grain and find players few other teams have.
+However, there will be times when you’ll intentionally need to go against the grain and find players to pick that few other teams have.
 These are known within the FPL community as ‘differentials’ or ‘differential picks’.